jwhiteside11/gym-auto-registration/README.md

 The c parameter in each case refers to an object containing the cookies from a previous log in session, which can be obtained by configuring and running the get_cookie_profile(user_id, u_name, p_word) method.

+The user will need to insert their gym's MotionVibe Login Portal URL and appropriate file paths by replacing <UPPER> throughout the file.

 Happy Automating!

 Built with python 3.8